Creator-SN/Fabulous/README.md

     </a>
 </p>

-# IKFB
+# Fabulous

-Involution King Fun Book (IKFB, Chinese: 快卷, 卷王快乐本) is an integrated management system for papers and literature.
+Involution King Fun Book (Fabulous, Chinese: 快卷, 卷王快乐本) is an integrated management system for papers and literature.
 The UI design is based on the [VFluent](https://github.com/aleversn/VFluent), which is inspired by the Microsft [Fluent Design System](https://developer.microsoft.com/en-us/fluentui#/).

 The Application is **Cross Platform** and powered by Electron.